work

 git checkout branchname

 Merge changes from branch1 into branch2 (one of them can be main).
-Use rebase
+Use rebase for a clean history.

-to keep the history of both branches.
+Alternatively, you can use merge to keep the history of both branches.

 git checkout branch2

-git rebase branch1
+git merge/rebase branch1

 If conflicts arises: